-Welcome to the University of Cambridge Cycling Club
+Cambridge University Cycling Club

-As well as competing in BUCS races, we regularly organise social and touring rides, which allow beginners to improve their fitness and to discover the countryside around Cambridge and beyond.
+As well as competing in BUCS races, we regularly organise social and touring rides which allow beginners to improve their fitness and to discover the countryside around Cambridge and beyond.

-News about training, races, and results will be posted here, check out our calendar of upcoming events on 'Training & Events'.
+News about training, races, and results will be posted here.
+Check out our calendar of upcoming events on 'Training & Events'.

 Sign up to the club mailing list here.

 Monday the 29th October was an auspicious day for all aficionados of the sport/high art form of Town Bike Racing*.
 The course, as set up by statute, was castle hill.
 The event officials were, at the start: a traffic light, and at the finish Seb Dickson, who was also chief commissaire by virtue of being the more human of the two (not by much).

 The nature of the start requires good gridding technique, with only a short neutralised section of about 20m from the Pick to the lights.
 Men’s Captain Brown secured pole, obviously fancying himself (but that has nothing to do with the town bike race).

 Start: A few fluffed starts from the less experienced, those who can track stand getting a mighty benefit.
 Poor quality of bicycles apparent in the squeaky whiny sounds.